Opening access to education

 3. A three-day GCSE-focused Easter residential at Oxford to focus on core subjects (maths, English and sciences) in preparation for their upcoming GCSEs.
 Participants also get information about follow-on programmes and potential careers.

-Our £8,000 grant helped support 79 students at risk of not fulfilling their potential in education to take part in the Universify programme.
+Our grant in 2018 helped support 79 students at risk of not fulfilling their potential in education to take part in the Universify programme.